pmp-p/STAR-SHOOTER-wasm/README.md

 # Version 1.1
 <---- released on 20th August 2023 ----->
-## Whats new?
+## Version 1.1 improvements
-- screen dimension redefined
+- The screen dimensions have been redefined
+- The code has been refactored to enhance accessibility.
-- aliens with different colors now have different score values and laser fire speed.
+- Aliens of different colors now yield varying score values and fire laser projectiles at different speeds.
-- alien spawning patterns were changed to more complex ones.
+- The patterns for alien spawning have been made intricate.